apache/beam/website/www/site/content/en/documentation/ml/runinference-metrics.md

 `setup.py` defines the packages/requirements for the pipeline to run

-`main.py` contains the pipeline code and some additional function used for running the pipeline
+`main.py` contains the pipeline code and some additional functions used for running the pipeline

 ### How to Run the Pipeline ?